JKirkYuan/Leap_Pinch_Desktop/README.md

 ```

 ### Issues
 Must update everything!!
 All older modules have been deprecated
-Currently Leap Motion Orion is in Beta and does not work with MacOS :frowning:
+Currently Leap Motion Orion is in Beta and does not work with MacOS :frowning: </br>

+I can't believe they deprecated this omg :frowning: